Skip to main content

 These strategies include:

-• Minimising and managing impacts to seagrass during port development.
-This will include water quality monitoring during dredging to maintain conditions for healthy seagrass.
+• Minimising and managing indirect impacts to seagrass during port development.
+These kinds of impacts can occur through sediment burial or light quality during activities like dredging.
+Planning for dredge management will include water quality monitoring during dredging to maintain conditions for healthy seagrass.

 • Restoring seagrass before and after development to support habitats.
-This activity will aim to significantly increase overall seagrass habitat in Cockburn Sound, improving on the current, pre-development status
+This activity will aim to significantly increase overall seagrass habitat in Cockburn Sound, both before and after the port’s development.

 Connect with Westport